1. Care more about you and your money than anyone who doesn’t share your last name.

-78. Listen and provides feedback in a way that a magazine or newsletter writer does not.
+78. Listen and provide feedback in a way that a magazine or newsletter writer does not.

-79. Share the experience of dozens of our clients (maintaining absolute confidentiality) who have faced circumstances similar to yours.
+79. Share knowledge (while maintaining absolute confidentiality) gained from the experiences of dozens of clients who have faced circumstances similar to yours over the years.

-80. Help educate your children and grandchildren about investments and financial concepts.
+80. Help educate you, your partner, parents, children, and grandchildren about investments and financial concepts.

-81. Distribute blog posts that discuss significant and/or new financial concepts.
+81. Distribute information, including our own blog posts, that discuss significant and/or new financial concepts.

 82. Help with the continuity of your family’s financial plan through generations.